 Is it any good?

 Even 70 years after its release, director Victor Fleming's The Wizard of Oz is quite obviously a masterpiece of early cinema.
 Not only is it one of the most iconic female roles and one of the finest examples of the hero (or, in this case, the heroine's) journey, which has influenced every epic quest tale from Star Wars to Harry Potter, but it is also a magical combination of drama, adventure, fantasy, and musical.
 This is one of the rare movie phenomena that modern-day grandparents can remember seeing as little ones, and that nostalgia can be easily shared with yet another generation of children, who can now watch it in high-definition or Blu Ray.
 It's a testament to the movie's universal appeal that seven decades later, Oz is still culturally significant -- from Halloween costumes to sing-along-shows to remixes of "Somewhere Over the Rainbow."

 Garland, who was only 16 when Oz was filmed, is inimitably sublime as Dorothy, especially when she sings.
 Although contemporary moviegoers are used to precocious young "triple threats" marketed by Disney and Nickelodeon, Garland stands out as one of the first.
 Garland's impressively mature voice soars beyond the rainbow and into the audiences' hearts.
 Beyond Dorothy, there's the amazing trifecta of theater-trained actors (Lahr, Bolger, Haley) who played her yellow-brick-road companions.
 Hamilton is deliciously evil as the green-skinned witch, and Burke is memorably comforting as the beautiful good witch Glinda.
 Everyone should see The Wizard of Oz multiple times in their lives; it's simply a must-see film.

 Families can talk about elements of the classic movie that 70 years later can be found in contemporary films.
 What other popular movies follow a main hero and his supportive friends on an important journey?

 Discuss the way that the movie combines several genres.
 How does the change from black-and-white to color affect the movie's tone?

 How does the Scarecrow demonstrate his intelligence, the Tin Man his heart, and the Lion his courage?
-How does each one find what they need within themselves?
+How does each one find what he needs within himself?